Chart Color Schemes

 Wongawallan features high concentrations of family households, with a higher-than-average median household size

 Family households account for 87.5% of all households, including 48.0% couples with children, 27.9% couples without children, and 9.5% single parent families.
 Non-family households make up the remaining 12.5%, with lone person households at 9.9% and group households comprising 3.5%.
-The median household size is 3.1 people, which is larger than the Rest of Qld average of 2.9.
+The median household size is 3.1 people, larger than the Rest of Qld average of 2.9.

 Frequently Asked Questions - Households